The one where he drives the tank.

 - Look I know that “I don’t want you to talk Mr. Bond I want you to die” is clearly a lie in these films as no one seems willing just to shoot Bond once captured.
 Goldeneye takes this to an extreme where an unconscious Bond is left in a puzzle box with all his gadgets over and over again.
 (Leaving him in a jet cockpit was particularly pathetic) Even by the weighted scale of a Bond villain, these are some pretty bad efforts.

 The Ugly: Pierce Brosnan attacks Minnie Driver’s off-key singing.
-Look Brosnon I saw Mamma Mia! you have no right ever to criticize anyone’s singing ever.
+Look Bronson I saw Mamma Mia!
+You have no right ever to criticize anyone’s singing ever.